fenago/machine-learning-with-scikit-learn/Chapter05/Lab_5.md

-The inner mechanics of the linear regression algorithm {.title style="clear: both"}
+The inner mechanics of the linear regression algorithm
 ------------------------------------------------------

 * * * * *